Lilian Garcia

 Lilián Annette Garcia (born August 19, 1966) is an American ring announcer, singer and podcaster.
-She is signed to WWE as a ring announcer for special events.
-She also announces for the Professional Fighters League (PFL).
+She is signed to WWE as a ring announcer for Saturday Night’s Main Event and other company projects.

 Early life and career

-García was born on August 19, 1966, in the Panama Canal Zone.
-At three months old she went to Spain.
-She then spent eight years of her life in Spain due to her Puerto Rican father's employment with the American Embassy, and was educated on an American military base, leading her to describe herself as a "military brat".
+Garcia was born on August 19, 1966, in the Panama Canal Zone.
+At three months old, she moved to Spain.
+She then spent eight years of her life in Spain due to her Puerto Rican father's employment as a Lt.
+Colonel with the American Embassy, and was educated on an American military base, leading her to describe herself as a "military brat".
 She is fluent in English and Spanish.

 Upon returning to the United States, Garcia graduated from Irmo High School in Columbia, South Carolina.
 She went on to attend the University of South Carolina, graduating cum laude.

-García was a top-ten finalist in the Miss South Carolina beauty pageant.
-Garcia was also one-half of a popular morning show on radio station WYYS,"YES 97" in Columbia, South Carolina, with Chuck Finley in the early '90s and later had her own drive time show.
+Garcia was a top-ten finalist in the Miss South Carolina beauty pageant.
+Garcia was also one-half of a popular morning show on radio station WYYS, YES 97 in Columbia, South Carolina, with Chuck Finley in the early '90s and later had her own drive time show.
 She was a VJ in Atlanta, Georgia for WTLK-TV.
 She also served as karaoke host at the Nitelites nightclub in the Embassy Suites Hotel in Columbia, South Carolina.